freqtrade/freqtrade/docs/strategy-callbacks.md

 The absolute value of the return value is used (the sign is ignored), so returning `0.05` or `-0.05` have the same result, a stoploss 5% below the current price.
 Returning None will be interpreted as "no desire to change", and is the only safe way to return when you'd like to not modify the stoploss.

+Stoploss on exchange works similar to `trailing_stop`, and the stoploss on exchange is updated as configured in `stoploss_on_exchange_interval` ([More details about stoploss on exchange](stoploss.md#stop-loss-on-exchange-freqtrade)).

+!!!
+Note "Use of dates"
+    All time-based calculations should be done based on `current_time` - using `datetime.now()` or `datetime.utcnow()` is discouraged, as this will break backtesting support.

+!!!
+Tip "Trailing stoploss"
+    It's recommended to disable `trailing_stop` when using custom stoploss values.
+Both can work in tandem, but you might encounter the trailing stop to move the price higher while your custom function would not want this, causing conflicting behavior.

+### Adjust stoploss after position adjustments

+Depending on your strategy, you may encounter the need to adjust the stoploss in both directions after a [position adjustment](#adjust-trade-position).
+For this, freqtrade will make an additional call with `after_fill=True` after an order fills, which will allow the strategy to move the stoploss in any direction (also widening the gap between stoploss and current price, which is otherwise forbidden).

+!!!
+Note "backwards compatibility"
+    This call will only be made if the `after_fill` parameter is part of the function definition of your `custom_stoploss` function.
+    As such, this will not impact (and with that, surprise) existing, running strategies.

+### Custom stoploss examples

+The next section will show some examples on what's possible with the custom stoploss function.
+Of course, many more things are possible, and all examples can be combined at will.

+#### Trailing stop via custom stoploss

 To simulate a regular trailing stoploss of 4% (trailing 4% behind the maximum reached price) you would use the following very simple method:

 ``` python